How Pay Mistakes Spread

 Enforcement Is Accelerating

-Q4 2025 alone produced 564 violations, a 56% jump over Q4 2024's 301.
+Q4 2025 alone produced 564 violations, an 87% jump over Q4 2024's 301.
 The trend has not flattened through the available data.
 More employers are getting caught each year, and each investigation is turning up more violations per employer.

 Record-Keeping Failures Compound Everything